Families and Kids

 If you want to explore more of Tempe’s art scene, we suggest hopping in your car for a self-guided driving tour of a few of our favorite Tempe murals.
 Check out our blog, Murals in Tempe, Arizona — Part I and Part II — to see the City of Tempe’s public art collection.
 You’ll be amazed at the creativity all around the city.

-Exploring Papago Park, especially a hike up Hole-in-the-Rock Trail, is highly recommended experience.
+Exploring Papago Park, especially a hike up Hole-in-the-Rock Trail, is a highly recommended experience.
 However, few have discovered the park’s path to Hunt’s Tomb.
 It’s a bit farther than Hole-in-the-Rock Trails, but it’s well worth the trek to experience the history of this landmark.
 As you might have guessed by its name, this white, 20-foot pyramid marks the final resting place of Arizona’s first Governor George W.P.
 Hunt — who was fascinated by the pyramids that he saw on a trip to Egypt — as well as his wife and several other family members.

-*Directions: Follow Galvin Parkway to signs indicating Hunt’s Tomb.
+*Directions: Follow Galvin Parkway to signs indicating Hunt’s Tomb

 This schedule adds to the robust offerings currently performing at this state-of-the-art venue and marks a new era for ATC, and affirming the City of Tempe’s commitment to the arts.